 Some say the best place to see cherry blossoms in DC is the Tidal Basin.
 The beautiful and delicate cherry blossoms among the monuments and memorials around the Tidal Basin make this location special.
 See the Jefferson Memorial, MLK Memorial, and FDR Memorial.

 When most people think of Amsterdam they probably think of tulips over cherry blossoms.
-But Amsterdam boasts a good number of cherry trees that envelope the city in beautiful pink petals for a few weeks each spring.
-Amsterdam ushers in the cherry blossoms with the Japanese Sakura celebration every spring.
+But Amsterdam boasts a good number of cherry trees that envelop the city in beautiful pink petals for a few weeks each spring.
+Each year Amsterdam ushers in the cherry blossoms with the Japanese Sakura celebration.
 This annual cherry blossom festival attracts people from all over who break for picnics under the flowering trees.
 The festival also has tents set up to enjoy traditional Japanese food and drinks.
+When in town, don’t forget to visit the Anne Frank House or the Van Gogh Museum, among other must-visit sites in this great city.
+Check out this 3 day Amsterdam Itinerary to hit all the best spots.

 See Also: Best Cherry Blossom Festivals in Japan